pandoraboxchain/pyrrha-consensus/docs/pandora/Pandora.md

 ---
 ### initialize()
 >
->### InitializationFunction that checks the proper setup of class factories.
+>### InitializationFunction that checks the proper setup of class factories.
 May be called only once and only by Pandora contract owner.
 >
 > Function that checks the proper setup of class factories.
 May be called only once and only by Pandora contract owner.

 **Execution cost**: No bound available